Australia denies banks interim approval to jointly negotiate with Apple on payment apps

 The ACCC said that its decision not to grant the banks the interim ruling was not indicative of whether the full ruling, expected in October, would be successful or not.

-"The ACCC has considered interim authorization within a short time frame at the request of the applicants," ACCC Chairman Rod Sims said.
+"The ACCC has considered interim authorisation within a short time frame at the request of the applicants," ACCC Chairman Rod Sims said.

 Apple, which operates its own Apple Pay mobile wallet, does not allow third-party electronic payment apps to be loaded onto to the hugely popular smartphones.
 The banks are seeking to be able to negotiate jointly for access to Apple's phones without themselves being accused of violating anti-competition law.